texstudio-org/texstudio/utilities/manual/source/editing.md

 Both variants of \"To Titlecase\" leave small words like a, the, of etc. in lowercase.
-Additionally, \"To Titlecase (smart)\" does not convert any words containing capital letters, assuming they are acronymes which require a fixed capitalization (e.g. \"TeXstudio\").
+Additionally, \"To Titlecase (smart)\" does not convert any words containing capital letters, assuming they are acronyms which require a fixed capitalization (e.g. \"TeXstudio\").

 ### Escaping reserved characters